 In 2012 London saw an increase in the number of serious injury cases to 555, a 21% increase on the previous years’s figures and the highest figure since records began (source: Transport for London).
 16 cyclists lost their lives in the capital in 2012.
 More than half of those fatalities involved lorries.

 At Osbornes solicitors we deal with many serious cases involving HGVs and cyclists.
+We specialist in cycling injury claims.
 We often hear the argument that the lorry driver did not and could not see the cyclist because they were “in my blind spot”.
 But that is no defence to a claim that the driver failed to keep a proper lookout: lorries are now – thanks to a European Directive – required to fit wide angle and blind spot external mirrors or cameras for that very reason.
 Left turning lorries are a hazard to cyclists, particularly in London, because the drivers do not have the correct mirrors fitted or do not use them.

 Recent case studies